Green Dome: Tomb of Muhammad and early caliphs

-Muhammad's grave is believed to lie within the confines of what used to be his and his wife Aisha's house, during the Hijra.
+Muhammad's grave is believed to lie within the confines of what used to be his and his wife Aisha's house during the Hijra.
 During his lifetime, it adjoined the mosque.
-The first and second Rashidun Caliphs, Abu Bakr and Umar are buried next to where Muhammad is believed to have been buried.
+The first and second Rashidun Caliphs, Abu Bakr and Umar, are buried next to where Muhammad is believed to have been buried.
 Umar was given a spot next to Abu Bakr by Aisha, originally intended for her.
 The mosque was expanded during the reign of Umayyad Caliph al-Walid I to include their tombs.
 The graves themselves cannot be seen.

 The graves and what remains of Aisha's house are enclosed by a 5-sided wall, without doors or windows, built by the caliph Umar ibn Abd al-Aziz.
 The irregular pentagon shape was chosen deliberately, to make it look different from the rectangular Kaaba, and to discourage people from performing tawaf around it.
 The enclosure has been inaccessible since Mamluk Sultan Qaitbay's reconstruction of 1481.
 Only the outer southern wall, draped in green cloth, can be seen through the grilles built several centuries later.

-Opponents of the dome
+Opposition to the dome

-Since its emergence in the twelfth century AH, Salafism has opposed the construction of domes over graves.
-It has demolished all the domes that existed over the graves of the Companions and the Ahl al-Bayt in al-Baqi'.
-It has also called for the demolition of the Green Dome and the rebuilding of the Prophet's Mosque as it was in the era of the Prophet, so that the Prophet's grave, which is in the room of Lady Aisha, is not part of the mosque.
-Muqbil ibn Hadi al-Wadi'i says: "After this, I do not think you would hesitate that Muslims must restore the Prophet's Mosque as it was in the era of the Prophet, on the eastern side, so that the grave is not included within the mosque, and that they must remove that dome that many grave-worshippers now use as evidence...
+Since its emergence in the eighteenth century, Salafism has opposed the construction of domes over graves.
+In 1925, forces of the Salafi-Wahhabi House of Saud demolished all of the domes built over the graves of the Companions of the Prophet and the Ahl al-Bayt in al-Baqi', the second such demolition to occur.
+Salafism has also called for the demolition of the Green Dome and the rebuilding of the Prophet's Mosque as it was in the era of the Prophet, so that the Prophet's grave, which is in the room of Lady Aisha, is not part of the mosque.
+Muqbil al-Wadi'i says: "After this, I do not think you would hesitate that Muslims must restore the Prophet's Mosque as it was in the era of the Prophet, on the eastern side, so that the grave is not included within the mosque, and that they must remove that dome that many grave-worshippers now use as evidence...
 It is fitting for us, Muslims, to take on those domes built over graves and uproot them from the earth.

 Saleh bin Muqbil al-Usaymi said: "The persistence of this dome over eight centuries does not mean that it has become permissible, nor does it mean that silence about it is an endorsement of it or evidence of its permissibility.
 Rather, it is incumbent upon the rulers of the Muslims to remove it, restore the situation to what it was during the era of the Prophet, and remove the dome, the decorations, and the inscriptions from the mosques, especially the Prophet's Mosque, unless doing so would result in a greater tribulation.
 If it does result in a greater tribulation, then it is incumbent upon the ruler to wait and be determined to seize the opportunity whenever it arises."